Rain Dogs (TV series)

-Rain Dogs is a British comedy-drama television series created, written, and executive produced by Cash Carraway for BBC One and HBO.
-It premiered on HBO on 6 March 2023 and stars Daisy May Cooper, Jack Farthing, Ronkẹ Adékoluẹjo and Fleur Tashjian.
+Rain Dogs is a British black comedy television series created, written, and executive produced by Cash Carraway for BBC One and HBO.
+It premiered on HBO on 6 March 2023 and stars Daisy May Cooper, Jack Farthing, Ronkẹ Adékoluẹjo, and Fleur Tashjian.
 The series has received critical acclaim, with particular praise for the writing and performances of its cast.

 Synopsis

 An unconventional love story between a working-class single mother, her young daughter, and a privileged gay man.